locationtech-labs/geopyspark/docs/greyscale_ingest_example.rst

 .. _greyscale_ingest_example:

-Ingesting a Greyscal Image Using GeoPySpark
+Ingesting a Grayscale Image Using GeoPySpark
 ********************************************

-This example shows how to ingest a greayscale image from S3 and save the results locally.
+This example shows how to ingest a grayscale image from S3 and save the results locally.
 The data is stored on a bucket that is open to everyone to read, so feel free to run this example yourself.